nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - JWT Claims updated:
   - 'device' claim added - this is the Identifier (ASID) of the system where the request originates.
   - 'sub' claim specification/ example has been updated.
-- [Authentication and Autherisation](integration_authentication_authorisation.html) page added - NRLS strategic approach to align with 'Care Access Service' which will become NHS Digital’s national Authentication and Authorisation service.
+- [Authentication and Autherisation](integration_authentication_authorisation.html) page added - NRL strategic approach to align with 'Care Access Service' which will become NHS Digital’s national Authentication and Authorisation service.
 - JSON and XML examples added to [Reference](explore_reference.html#7-examples) section.

 ## 1.0.0-alpha ##